wchowdhu/udacity-git-ml-engineer-nanodegree/projects/project_plagiarism_detection/README.md

 # Code

-This repository contains code and associated files for deploying a plagiarism detector using AWS SageMaker.
+This project directory contains code and associated files for deploying a plagiarism detector using AWS SageMaker.

 # Run